ianabc/vtbl64/README.md

 In principal, if you can find a copy of the IOMega Peerleess software, and an old windows installation, and the necessary drivers... you can extract the archive that way.
-I did eventually manage to do this as an alternative (via VirtualBox with passing the USB device through), but I don't recommend it.
+I eventually manage to do this as an alternative (via VirtualBox with passing the USB device through), but I don't recommend it.
 It is hard and will probably continue to get harder as the software and supported operating systems age.